Research

 Publications

-The neutrality of nominal rates: How long is the long run? (with Valle e Azevedo and Teles)
+The neutrality of nominal rates: How long is the long run? (with Valle e Azevedo and Teles) link

 International Economic Review, November 2022, Volume 63, Issue 4, pages 1745-1777